 Safe Frame enabled

-In the following screenshot, the resolution was set to a custom resolution of 400×400.
+In the following screenshot, as way of an example, the Resolution is set to a Custom: 500×2000.

 Preview when Safe Frame is enabled